-The Center for Population Studies and State Data Center of Mississippi are currently engaged and very involved in 2020 Census outreach, education, and promotion, including tabling events, workshops, and speeches.
+The Center for Population Studies and State Data Center of Mississippi continue to be engaged and very involved in 2020 Census outreach, education, and promotion, including tabling events, workshops, and speeches.

 — (Oct.
 26, 2019).
 Problem Solving for Better Health® training focused on 2020 Census.
 Workshop for Tri-County Workforce Alliance parents in Clarksdale, MS.

 — (Oct.
 25, 2019).
 2020 Census State of Mississippi Complete Count Committee meeting.
 University, MS.

 — (Oct.
 25, 2019).
 2020 Census Promotion Table for UM campus visit by congressional staffers.
 University, MS.